-III.Microwave Tomography
+II.
+Microwave Tomography

-The principle behind microwave tomography is the detection of dielectric properties difference between biomaterials and biological tissues.
+The principle behind microwave tomography is the detection of the difference of dielectric properties between biomaterials and biological tissues.
 Dielectric property is commonly used to describe how an electromagnetic field behaves inside a particular material.
 An important component of a material's dielectric property is the relative dielectric permittivity which measures how effectively an electromagnetic wave can move through the material of interest.
 Potential effectiveness of microwave tomography is dielectric properties of a material which are highly dependent on the surrounding physiological conditions.
-Examples of these physiological conditions are material's molecular constituent, ion concentration and mobility, water concentration, and temperature (Smenov, et al., 1996).
+Examples of these physiological conditions are the material's molecular constituent, ion concentration and mobility, water concentration, and temperature (Smenov, et al., 1996).

-The detection of dielectric properties difference is done by exposure of the tissue to an electromagnetic field.
+The detection of the difference in dielectric properties is done by exposure of the tissue to an electromagnetic field.
 As electromagnetic wave hits the interfaces of two materials with different dielectric properties, fraction of the wave will be transmitted while the rest will get reflected.
 The reflected electromagnetic wave can be used to reconstruct an image of a particular tissue and biomaterial of interest and thus possibly detect failure on the biomaterials.
 Figure 3 shows a block diagram of a typical microwave tomographic system.

-Figure 3.
+Figure 2.
 Principle of microwave tomography.
 A applicator or signal generator deliver electromagnetic wave to area to be imaged.
 The reflected electromagnetic wave is picked up by a receiver and processed to create reconstruction of area of interest.
 (Guerquin-Kern et al. 1985).

 The microwave frequency, ranges from 300 megahertz to 300 gigahertz, is chosen due to the high contrast between tissue and biomaterial dielectric properties within this spectrum.
-In microwave region, tissue and biomaterial dielectric properties can differ by about five fold, which would correspond to high contrast in the reconstructed image.
+In the microwave region, tissue and biomaterial dielectric properties can differ by about five fold, which would correspond to high contrast in the reconstructed image (Lezebnik, 2008).
 Microwave tomography is an emerging technology in tissue ischemia and cancer detection.